Mallick17/AWS-ECS/README.md

 ### 5. Traffic Shifting (Cut-over)

-- When ready, ECS updates the ALB listener so **all production traffic** now goes to green (immediate cut-over for now, not progressive)[6].
+- When ready, ECS updates the ALB listener so **all production traffic** now goes to green (immediate cut-over for now, not progressive).
 - Both blue and green tasks run during "bake time" after shift.

 ### 6. Bake Time & Monitoring